UPDATED JANUARY 2020:

 As much as your own business targets are important, you should balance the desire to deliver customer satisfaction with the cost you’re willing to bear to achieve it.
 Industry consultant, Stuart Crutchfield from Genesys, suggests asking these three questions:

 - How do I want to prioritize my customers’ wait time?
-(This often can reflect Customer Lifetime Value or Propensity To Buy, where customers of greater actual, or potential, value are prioritized for a prompt answer.)
+This often can reflect Customer Lifetime Value or Propensity To Buy, where customers of greater actual, or potential, value are prioritized for a prompt answer.

-- Having segmented my customers by some measure of importance, after how many seconds in queue does their Abandonment Rate start to materially increase?
+- Having segmented my customers by some measure of importance, after how many seconds in the queue does their Abandonment Rate start to materially increase?

-- What is the impact of increased Abandonment Rate on our customers’ satisfaction (compare higher abandonment groups to a control group)?
+- What is the impact of increased Abandonment Rate on our customers’ satisfaction?
+Compare higher abandonment groups to a control group

 Consider Your Contact Center

 While you may be quick to set a lofty service level, keep in mind the people who might be working overtime to meet it: Your agents.
 Ask yourself:

 Always remember the people behind the promise.